 The boundary conditions for the detailed tsunami propagation model into POLA/POLB were generated by the tsunami model MOST (Titov and Synolakis, 1998, Titov and Gonzalez, 1997) coupled with four local tectonic tsunami sources and two local landslide tsunami sources.
 The tectonic sources are computed using an elastic deformation model based on Okada (1985).
 The landslide generated tsunami sources are based on empirical formula derived from the literature and from laboratory experiments on water wave generation from 3-dimensional sliding masses (Liu et al., 2005, Raichlen and Synolakis, 2003).
-A detailed description of the seismology and geology behind the selected scenarios is described in section 2.2 Potential Local Tsunami Sources and also given in Legg et al. (2004) and Borrero et al. (2004).
-In addition to the local sources, a remote source, the Cascadia Subduction Zone, was also included in this investigation as this source has received recent attention as a possible tsunamigenic area (Satake et al., 2003) and may be of potential concern for southern California.
+A detailed description of the seismology and geology behind the selected scenarios is described in section 2.2 Potential Local Tsunami Sources, a remote source, the Cascadia Subduction Zone, was also included in this investigation as this source has received recent attention as a possible tsunamigenic area (Satake et al., 2003) and may be of potential concern for southern California.